 The successful applicant must:

-- Have strong verbal and written communication skills and the ability to communicate complex concepts in plain language
+- Have strong verbal and written communication skills and ability to communicate complex concepts in plain language

-- Be self-motivated, adaptable, and able to work effectively with a team as well as independently
+- Be self-motivated, adaptable, and able to work effectively with a team

 - Have excellent organizational skills